raff/readliner/README.md

 # readliner
-A reader that uses `github.com/peterh/liner` to read from a tty
+An io.Reader that uses `github.com/peterh/liner` to read from a tty